best recurring billing service

 In addition, customers also have the option to pause their subscriptions rather than canceling them outright.

-• Anti-Churn Features: Verifone offers a number of features designed to keep customers engaged and committed to your business, including auto-renewal discounts, cancellation prevention discounts, and the option to pause subscriptions.
+• Anti-churn features: Verifone offers a number of features designed to keep customers engaged and committed to your business, including auto-renewal discounts, cancellation prevention discounts, and the option to pause subscriptions.

-• Ease of Use: Verifone is designed to be easy to use, with an intuitive interface and features that make recurring billing simple.
+• Ease of use: Verifone is designed to be easy to use, with an intuitive interface and features that make recurring billing simple.

-• Customer Management: With Verifone, businesses can manage customer information and subscription plans in one place.
+• Customer management: With Verifone, businesses can manage customer information and subscription plans in one place.

 • Integrations: Verifone integrates with a number of popular ecommerce platforms, including Shopify, BigCommerce, WooCommerce, and Magento.